ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 directories must be given full (rwx) access by the PHP interpreter and both `predict.py` files.
 The simplest way to do so is using `sudo chmod a+rwx [directory]`, although safety-conscious users may want to be more selective with their permissions.

-Navigate back to `/var/www/AIFCOMSSwithCUPredictorTest/` and run `sudo pip install -r requirements_linux.txt` to install some of the
+Navigate back to `/var/www/AIFCOMSSwithCUPredictorTest/` and run `sudo -H pip install -r requirements_linux.txt` to install some of the
 Python requirements.
 Change directories to `/var/www/AIFCOMSSwithCUPredictor/predict/` and run `npm update` to install the remaining requirements.